saralaffin/python-cli-note-taker/README.md

 ### Note Taker

 Users sould be able to create notes with titles and contents.
 They should be able to see a list of their notes and select and view a specific note.

+# Also in this repo: an API built using Python, SQL, and Flask

+To host this API on your local machine, run `pipenv run python3 noteAPI.py`.

+The RESTful routes available include:

+POST and GET at `/notes/`

+POST, GET, PUT, and DELETE at `/notes/<id>` where `<id>` coreesponds to your local database's id number.